LokeshDandumahanti/Dragon_YT_summariser/README.md

 ## 🧠 What is Dragon?

 Dragon is a deployed Telegram bot that uses a large language model to understand and respond to user messages in real time.
 It is not a rule-based bot with hardcoded replies.
-It actually thinks and processes your input through an LLM and returning a contextual, intelligent response.
+It actually thinks, processing your input through an LLM and returning a contextual, intelligent response.

-The goal was simple: move from *building automation* to *deploying automation*.
+The goal was simple: move from building automation to deploying automation.
 There is a big difference between something that works on localhost and something that is live, handling real users, real inputs, and real edge cases.
 Dragon is the latter.

 ---

 ## 💡 Motivation

-Automation has always been a core interest — from studying multi-sensor autonomous UGVs at AVNL/HVF Avadi, to building UAV-UGV collaborative navigation systems at IIT Madras.
+Automation has always been a core interest, from studying multi-sensor autonomous UGVs at AVNL/HVF Avadi, to building UAV-UGV collaborative navigation systems at IIT Madras.
 But most of that work lives in research pipelines, simulation environments, and lab setups.

-This project was about getting first-hand experience with a *live deployed automation* — one that real users can interact with right now, without any manual intervention on my end.
+This project was about getting first-hand experience with a live deployed automation, one that real users can interact with right now, without any manual intervention.
 No scripts to run.
 No server to babysit.
-Just a workflow that wakes up when someone sends a message and goes back to sleep when it's done.
+Just a workflow that wakes up when someone sends a message and goes back to sleep when it is done.

 ---